 - In West Side Story, Maria is pressured to marry Chino simply because they are from the same ethnic group.
 When she falls in love with an outsider, all hell breaks loose.
 Interestingly, Chino never gets any Entitled to Have You lines, but that's probably because he's such a minor role in the first place.

-- In Kevin & Kell, Kevin says his family of rabbits considers him and his adopted hedgehog daughter Lindesfarne "traitors" because of his Maligned Mixed Marriage to Kell, a predator.
+- Kevin says his family of rabbits considers him and his adopted hedgehog daughter Lindesfarne "traitors" because of his Maligned Mixed Marriage to Kell, a predator.
 Kell's wolf family doesn't go this far, but it's clear that early on, they disapprove of Kevin.
 The rabbits eventually accept Kevin back as one of them when they realized his hybrid daughter Coney is an asset to them, and Kell eventually won them over when she banned the hunting of rabbits during her brief stint as CEO of Herd Thinner.

 - Phase of the Whateley Universe gets it going and coming.
 He was a scion of the mutant-hating Goodkind empire, until he manifested as a mutant.
 His family sees him as a traitor to their cause.
 Now he's at Whateley Academy, surrounded by most of the teenaged mutants on the planet.
 Lots of them know he's a Goodkind and treat him as a traitor to mutant-dom.